Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

 # Brief introduction

--   The solutions use the tree implementation given on the course's website, extended to support both signed and unsigned integer.
+-   The solutions use the tree implementation given on the course's website, extended to support both signed and unsigned integers.
+The Cargo.toml file must have num as a dependency, the suggested version is the latest 0.4.3.

 ```rust
 pub struct Node<T>